 Formichetti moved to London using architecture school to sell it to his parents.
 Instead, the Italian spent three years immersed in the London club scene.
-During this time Formichetti began working at The Pinneal Eye, a leading retialer and something of a fashion institution in London’s Soho, that balanced the sharpness of Dior Homme and the rampant creativity of club kid-inflected collections.
+During this time, Formichetti began working at The Pinneal Eye, a leading retailer — and something of a fashion institution in London’s Soho — that balanced the sharpness of Dior Homme and the rampant creativity of club kid-inflected collections.
 He worked there for two years, working his way up to become head buyer and art director.
-It was here that Formichetti met Katy England , then the fashion editor of Dazed and Confused, who offered him a monthly page entitled ‘Eye Spy’.
+It was here that Formichetti met Katy England , then the fashion editor of Dazed and Confused, who offered him a monthly page titled "Eye Spy."

-Formichetti’s work at Dazed catapulted him into London’s burgeoning ‘new style’ magazine scene; a slew of projects followed for V, V Man, Another, Another Man and Arena Homme, granting Formichetti the opportunity to hone his talent in readiness for his next role as Dazed ‘s fashion editor, to which his was appointed in 2005.
+Formichetti’s work at Dazed catapulted him into London’s burgeoning "new style" magazine scene; a slew of projects followed for V, V Man, Another, Another Man and Arena Homme, granting Formichetti the opportunity to hone his talent in readiness for his next role as Dazed ‘s fashion editor, to which he was appointed in 2005.
 Formichetti stayed in the role until he was made the title’s creative director in 2008.
-Formichetti was appointed Fashion Director of Vogue Hommes Japan in September 2008, and remained in the role for the magazine’s duration.
+Formichetti was appointed fashion director of Vogue Hommes Japan in September 2008, and remained in the role for the magazine’s duration.

-In September 2010, Formichetti was announced as the creative director of Thierry Mulger, rebranded as MULGER.
+In September 2010, Formichetti was announced as the creative director of Thierry Mulger, rebranded as Mugler.
 Formichetti spent two years at Mulger; his collections, produced concurrently with his work at Uniqlo, received mixed, but generally positive reviews.
-In December 2010, Formichetti was named the Fashion Creator of the year at the British Fashion Awards.
+In December 2010, Formichetti was given the Isabella Blow Award for Fashion Creator at the Fashion Awards.

 Formichetti was among the honourees for the 2018 Emery Awards, which recognise individuals and organisations that demonstrate outstanding leadership within the LGBTQ+ community.